Here is information on this policy in a nutshell.

 Here you can find our data retention principles that is the length of period for which we keep Personal Data.

 10.1 To determine the appropriate retention period, we consider the amount, nature and sensitivity of the Personal Data and the purposes for which we Process it.
 We must also consider periods for which we may need to retain Personal Data in order to meet our legal obligations or to deal with complaints or queries and to protect our legal rights in the event of claims being made.
+In regards to normal retention periods, this is usually six months unless there is a legal basis to hold it longer such as a criminal case.

 10.3 We store the data of Users during the period set forth in the Agreement (we may have different data retention periods agreed upon with the Client lasting up to 3 years) or as long as it is necessary for possible establishment, exercise or defence of legal claims of Users, Clients or ourselves.